 What are secondhand accounts?

-A secondhand account is based on an author’s research instead of personal experience.
+A secondhand account is based on the author’s research instead of personal experience.
 The author is not there to witness the event.
-Instead, the author completes research by interviewing and reading firsthand accounts before writing.
+Instead, the author completes an investigation by interviewing and reading firsthand accounts before writing.

-The author will describe the event using the third person point of view with pronouns such as he, she, and they.
+The author will describe the event using a third-person point of view with pronouns such as he, she, and they.

-In a secondhand account, the writing focuses on:
+In a secondhand account, the writing focuses on the following:

 - key facts